To: Dean Foods Customer Service Dept.

-Melody Farms was a Michigan-owned company for 60 years before Dean Foods bought it four years ago.
+Melody Farms was a Michigan-owned company for over 50 years before Dean Foods bought it in 2003.
 I remember them from my childhood and thus considered it to be a brand I trusted for dairy products, especially milk and ice cream.

 Yesterday, I came across a special at a local grocery store for Melody Farms’ “frozen dairy dessert” for $1.25 for a 1.75-quart container.
-I decided that even though “frozen dairy dessert” is not the same as “ice cream,” I’ve bought products from other companies that had to be called “frozen dairy desserts” because they did not qualify as “ice cream,” and didn’t have any serious issues with them.
+I decided that even though “frozen dairy dessert” is not the same as “ice cream,” I’ve bought products from other companies that had to be called “frozen dairy desserts” (e.g. Breyers), because, even they did not qualify as “ice cream,” I didn’t have any serious issues with them.
 Furthermore, Melody Farms, as I’ve said, is a brand I remember favorably from my childhood, so I felt that I couldn’t go wrong.

 I couldn’t have been more wrong.
 What I had was almost tasteless with no creamy texture.
 As a matter of fact, the “cookies & cream” variety had much more of a gritty texture.

 I wondered just what I had bought, at which point I did something I should have done way back at the store, which was read the ingredients.

 I was shocked.
 Last time I checked, water was never a dairy product, and never will be.